vituum/docs/docs/guide/features.md

       * 📄 about.html

 ## 📁 Project structure
-Pre-defined opinionated structure for your project files.
+Pre-defined optional structure for your project files.
 You can always change the structure to your own liking via [config](/config/main-options#input).

 * 📁 **public** - place for static files and dist files
 * 📁 **src**